SmithWillSuffice/ohanga-pai/content/blog/126_leftrightleft_spewage.md

 We have to up the stakes just so, because austerity policy does, in fact, kill people.

+Speaking of murder and "saving face".
+One can make a case that part of the motives behind the Neocon push for the Afghanistan and Iraq wars was about the ꕗꖹꝆꝆꕷꖾꕯꖡ need to project strength.
+A form of militaristic face-saving.
+Denis Fritz (hardly a raging ultra-leftist) details a lot of this in his book
+[Deadly Betrayal](https://www.currentaffairs.org/news/why-did-the-us-invade-iraq) --- I do not have a copy, but that interview with Current Affairs is a good substitute.

+There were many Neocon motives for the post 9/11 wars, but the Greater Israel zionist project, oil, and soft power projection were chief among them.
+But as ambient background there is always the M.I.C. war-is-profit too, but that goes without saying.
+All the first three motives are closely connected too --- a client state of Israel in the Middle East expanded to a Greater Israel protects US oil oligarch interests.
+These have merged into "national security interests.."
+The latter being art and parcel of the Dale-Scott/Good Deep State system.
+Instead of nationalizing basic energy supply, the energy oligarchs simply do not want to pay a fair price.
+(Or that _and_ the fact the Great Game is probably a perverse aphrodisiac to them all.)

 **Lesson 1.** Always remember, the mostly automatic fiscal adjustment (normally increased government spending) aka. the stabilizers,